 “Recházame” by Prince Royce

 Ah yes, the controversial, love-it-or-hate-it genre that’s undeniably popular in the Spanish-speaking world at large.
 It’s now also gaining popularity in the United States and other countries that aren’t majority Spanish-speaking.

-Most recently, the popular reggaeton song “Despacito” beat out Taylor Swift in the U.S. top music charts.
+At one point, the popular reggaeton song “Despacito” beat out Taylor Swift in the U.S. top music charts.
 And you and I both know we danced the heck out of “Gasolina” by Daddy Yankee when we were back in middle school.
 It’s fine to admit it.

 Reggaeton is usually straight-up party and dance music, which makes it perfect to blast loudly, dance to and sing along with.
 In my book, it’s perhaps the best genre for Spanish students just because of the fun factor.

 And in terms of lyrics, it’s often very wordy music, especially between choruses, so it’s great for practicing informal Spanish, slang and yes, curse words.